-‘You’re Worse Than I Am,’ Donald Trump Scolds Malcolm Turnbull, Prime Minister Of Australia, Over Boat Policy
+‘You’re Worse Than I Am,’ Donald Trump Tells Malcolm Turnbull, Prime Minister Of Australia, Over Boat Policy

-Donald Trump had a telephonic conversation with Malcolm Turnbull soon after his inauguration in January.
-The discussion between the two leaders revealed that the U.S. president was not comfortable to carry on with a controversial refugee deal, approved by the Obama administration.
+Donald Trump had a telephone conversation with Malcolm Turnbull soon after his inauguration in January.
+The discussion between the two leaders revealed that the U.S. president was not comfortable to carry on with a controversial refugee deal approved by the Obama administration.
 The leaked conversation has revealed that the prime minister of Australia was slammed by Trump for sending “the next Boston bombers” to the U.S.

 Turnbull and Barack Obama had a deal in November that would allow around 1,250 asylum seekers to be considered by the United States.
 Australia refused to allow these refugees to enter the country because they had been “smuggled” by boat.
 They have been kept in offshore detention centers in Nauru and Manus Island for years now.

-During the telephonic conversation, Donald Trump wondered why Australia was sending the refugees to the United States, when it would not let them enter its own society.
-Turnbull tried to explain that Australia had nothing against those people.
-But, they were not allowed because they had arrived illegally.
-The prime minister of Australia said that he would not allow even a Nobel laureate to enter the country, if they arrived by boat.
+During the telephone conversation, Donald Trump wondered why Australia was sending the refugees to the United States when it would not let them enter its own society.
+Turnbull tried to explain that Australia had nothing against them, but they were not allowed because they had arrived illegally.
+The prime minister of Australia said that he would not allow even a Nobel laureate to enter the country if they arrived by boat.

-By this time, Trump started slamming Turnbull, as well as Barack Obama, for striking such a deal.
-He did not seem to be much impressed by Australia’s “stop the boat” policy.

-At the same time, he said his country should follow the same policy too.
+President Trump then responded, “That is a good idea.
+We should do that too.
+You are worse than I am.”

 Donald Trump expressed concern about the identity of the asylum seekers.
 He wondered if some of them would become terrorists in the next few years.
-He also asked Turnbull if Australia would take the responsibility, if such things happened.
+He also asked Turnbull if Australia would take the responsibility if such things happened.

-The U.S. president said that Turnbull would not “destroy” his country by allowing the refuges.
-But, the Australian prime minister would not mind sending them to the U.S. Trump said German Chancellor Angela Merkel was repenting her decision to welcome two million Syrian refugees.
+The U.S. president said that Turnbull would not “destroy” his country by allowing the refugees, but the Australian prime minister would not mind sending them to the U.S. Trump said German Chancellor Angela Merkel was repenting her decision to welcome 2 million Syrian refugees.
 According to him, Germany is a mess because of Merkel’s decision.

-The complete transcript of the conversation was leaked to The Washington Post.
+The complete transcript of the conversation was leaked to the Washington Post.
 However, it was already reported in February that the discussion over the refugee deal did not go particularly well.

 Upon hearing about Trump’s take on the deal, an Iranian asylum seeker told CNN that the United States should allow other countries to help, if Washington was not interested in taking the refugees in.